WCHN/Label-Training/README.md

 ## Labelling
 After training, labelling a new image is relatively fast because optimising the latent variables can be formulated within a scheme similar to a recurrent Res-Net (He et al, 2016).

+## Example Code
+`Example_FIL_train.m` is an example training script and `fil_label.m` provides an example of how to apply a trained model.
+Note that spm12 (https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) and the Multi-Brain toolbox (https://github.com/WTCN-computational-anatomy-group/mb) are required to run the code.
+This toolbox, along with the Multi-Brain toolbox, will be included in a future SPM release.

 ## References
 * Böhning D. Multinomial logistic regression algorithm.
 Annals of the institute of Statistical Mathematics.
 1992 Mar 1;44(1):197-200.
 * Brudfors M, Balbastre Y & Ashburner J. Nonlinear Markov Random Fields Learned via Backpropagation.
 Accepted for 26th international conference on Information Processing in Medical Imaging (IPMI 2019).
 Preprint available from http://arxiv.org/abs/1902.10747 .